10 Min Read

 - How You Can Help Your Wife With Her Anger

 She used to be sweet and loving.
 She always seemed happy to see you and excited about your future together.
 But now, after some years together, she’s changed.
 She doesn’t smile as often and she always seems to be angry about something.

-You know that occasionally you act like a jerk, but you also try to make up for it and feel like you’re actually a pretty nice guy and a good husband (you probably are).
+You know that occasionally you can act like a jerk, but you also try to make up for it.
+And you’re fairly sure you’re a pretty nice guy and a good husband (you probably are).

-Which leaves you with one very big question – why is it that your wife, who was once full of hope and happiness, is now angry and disagreeable so often?
-What changed?
+Why is it that your wife, who was once full of hope and happiness, is now angry and disagreeable so often?

 What An Angry Wife Looks Like

 Women and men express anger differently.
 Men are more likely to yell and display their anger in a direct manner, whereas women are more likely to internalize things and are generally more indirect in expressing their anger.

 Typically, women show their anger in one (maybe more) of the following ways: